gsliepen/tinc/README.md

 it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
 See the file COPYING for more details.

-## Building

-A detailed instruction on how to build tinc from source is available in [INSTALL.md](INSTALL.md).

 ## Nightly builds